ralphje/signify/docs/authenticode.rst

 :class:`signify.authenticode.signed_file.SignedMsiFile` will be returned, implementing the same interface.

-This generic interface allows access to zero or more :class:`AuthenticodeSignedData` objects, and allows validation of the signature.
+This generic interface allows access to zero or more :class:`AuthenticodeSignature` objects, and allows validation of the signature.

 .. autoclass:: AuthenticodeFile